pascual143/CRUD-Nextjs-Nodejs-MongoDB-Mongoose/README.md

 * Managing State with Hooks

-* MongoDB Database with Mongoose middleware
+* MongoDB Database with Mongoose middleware, axios

 * Tailwind Css and React-Icons for styling components